 Foodservice Systems & Management – 4 weeks

-Dietetic interns will spend four weeks within an organization participating in the various facets of foodservice systems and management, such as food production, food service, retail operations and human resource management.
-An intern project includes the planning, marketing and implementation of a theme meal in the organization's retail area.
+Dietetic interns will spend four weeks within Nutrition Services at a M Health Fairview site.
+They will participate in the various facets of foodservice systems and management, such as food production, food service, retail operations and human resource management.
+An intern project includes the planning, marketing and implementation of a theme meal within the retail area.

 Community Rotations – 5 weeks